Nerve Injuries and Sexual Health

 Chronic Testicular Pain

-Chronic Testicular Pain (CPT), or orchialgia, is defined as an intermittent or constant pain in the testicle or testicles, which lasts longer than three months and interferes significantly with the patient’s daily activities.
+Chronic Testicular Pain (CPT), or orchialgia, is defined as intermittent or constant pain in the testicle or testicles, which lasts longer than three months and interferes significantly with the patient’s daily activities.
 Besides the physical discomfort patients living with chronic testicular pain face, they often battle negative emotional and psychological side effects as well.
 Our surgeons understand that this experience can be devastating and are here to provide hope to those with chronic testicular pain.

 As far as treatment options for CPT, there are some conservative methods that exist.
-Initial treatment occurs via conservative management with the use of anti-inflammatory medications and antibiotics, followed by low dose anxiolytics as well as neuromodulating drugs.
+Initial treatment occurs via conservative management with the use of anti-inflammatory medications and antibiotics, followed by low-dose anxiolytics as well as neuromodulating drugs.
 A spermatic cord block can be used for both diagnostic and therapeutic purposes.
 This nerve block may provide patients with temporary pain relief, also indicating that surgery may be a potential long-term treatment option.
 The surgical treatment offered by the surgeons at The Institute for Advanced Reconstruction is microsurgical denervation of the spermatic cord.
-The spermatic cord is a bundle of vessels, nerves and ducts that run to and from the testes.
-Within the spermatic cord, there are nerves which supply sensation to the testes.
+The spermatic cord is a bundle of vessels, nerves, and ducts that run to and from the testes.
+Within the spermatic cord, there are nerves that supply sensation to the testes.
 Microsurgical denervation of the spermatic cord involves a minimally invasive procedure where these nerves are surgically cut.
 By stopping the signals sent by these nerves from the testicles to the brain, we are able to prevent “pain signals” and alleviate chronic testicular pain.